 Before lockdown, we were expecting to spend part of the Easter holidays in a caravan by the sea.
 The kids were pretty disappointed to be missing their holiday so we decided to recreate the fun of a holiday at home by putting the tent up in our back garden.
-Here’s how we got on when we went camping at home and some ideas to make it fun.
+Here’s how we got on when we went camping in the garden and some ideas to make it fun.

 This post contains affiliate links (identified with a *), if you buy after clicking you’ll pay the same price but I will receive a small percentage.

 What to Camp at Home in: Tents and Other Ideas